thinger-io/Docs/api/README.md

 * **Success Response:**
   * **Code:** 200 <br />
-  **Content:** Information about the created token, like its identifier, name and token itself.
+  **Body:** Information about the created token, like its identifier, name and token itself.
     ```json
     {
         "id": "58938c016f789e15ee15b583",